dodgeblaster/rise-api/docs/pages/actions.md

 }
 ```

-You can alternatively define the input of each db action for more control.
-This works well when what is in state does not correspond to what db call you want to make.
+Alternatively, you can define the input of each db step for more control.
+This works well when what is in the state does not correspond to what db call you want to make.

 ```js
 {